Joseph Tisiga

 Joseph Tisiga (born 1984) is a multi-disciplinary artist and a member of the Kaska Dena Nation.
 He lives and works in Montreal, Quebec.

 Work

 Tisiga's artistic practice includes performance, photography, sculpture, and installation, but painting and drawing are at the root of all his work.
 His work examines notions of identity, cultural and social inheritance, the mundane, the metaphysical and the mythological.

+Interestingly, Tisiga outlined how his art practice connects with his family history and experience in a personal essay, "The Working Life of a Cultural Amnesiac" published by Canadian Art in 2017.